naibaf-1/GymTrim/README.md

 This app was developed to improve and simplify my own training data tracking.
 It is **not intended to improve athleticism or health**.
 **No warranty is provided.**

-## Disclaimer
-This app was developed in order to improve my training and make it easier for me to track my training data.
-Its not aimed and it never was to improve athleticism or health.
-There is no warranty for those.